Chart Color Schemes

 Infrastructure

-Ravenhall has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Ravenhall has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Eight projects identified by AreaSearch are expected to influence the local area's performance.
-Key projects include Residential Development - Derrimut Gardens Estate, Derrimut Wetlands Park Development, West Park Industrial Estate, and A Palmer Parade, Derrimut.
-The following list details those projects likely to be most relevant.
+AreaSearch has identified nine projects that could potentially impact the local area.
+These projects are: Residential Development at Derrimut Gardens Estate, Derrimut Wetlands Park Development, West Park Industrial Estate, and A Palmer Parade in Derrimut.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.